-You don’t need to weigh your food or go back to the old calorie obsessing days!
-The days of 1200 calories of suffering for weight loss is gone and there’s an easier way to keep track!
+You don’t need to weigh your food or go back to the old calorie-obsessing days!
+The days of 1200 calories of suffering for weight loss is gone when you eat correctly on the Paleo/Ancestral Diet and there’s an easier way to keep track!

 And it IS useful to know where you stand.
 Some of us don’t get enough calories on Paleo.
 Here’s an article on getting enough calories in paleo to check that out.

 The Diet For Human Beings (my Paleo Diet DVD) suggests not counting calories in general.
-Paleo is all about feeling satisfied with healthier fats, more vegetables and less starchy and sugary carbs.
+The Paleo Diet is about feeling satisfied with healthier fats, more vegetables and less starchy and sugary carbs.

 Not all calories are equal!